powersync-ja/powersync-kotlin/core/README.md

 The PowerSync core module, internally makes use of [SQLDelight](https://cashapp.github.io/sqldelight) for it database API and typesafe database query generation.

-With the Beta release, the PowerSync core module does not support integrating with SQLDelight from client applications.
+The PowerSync core module does not currently support integrating with SQLDelight from client applications.